On Regularizability and its Application to Online Control of Unstable LTI Systems: Acknowledgment

 \begin{IEEEbiography}[{ }]{Shahriar Talebi}

 (S'17) received his B.Sc. degree in Electrical Engineering from Sharif University of Technology, Tehran, Iran, in 2014, M.Sc. degree in Electrical Engineering from University of Central Florida (UCF), Orlando, FL, in 2017, both in the area of control theory.
 He is currently pursuing a Ph.D. degree in Aeronautics and Astronautics and a M.S. degree in Mathematics at the University of Washington (UW), Seattle, WA.
-He is a recipient of William E. Boeing Endowed Fellowship, Paul A. Carlstedt Endowment, and Latvian Arctic Pilot--A. Vagners Memorial Scholarship, all in 2018-19 at UW, and Frank Hubbard Engineering Scholarship in 2017 at UCF.
+He is a recipient of William E. Boeing Endowed Fellowship, Paul A. Carlstedt Endowment, and Latvian Arctic Pilot--A. Vagners Memorial Scholarship, in 2018-19 at UW, and Frank Hubbard Engineering Scholarship in 2017 at UCF.

-His research interests are game theory and optimization, variational analysis and networked dynamical systems.
-He is also interested in applying the techniques developed in these areas to the analysis and synthesis of distributed systems operating in cooperative/non-cooperative environments. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Siavash Alemzadeh} (S'17) received his B.S. in Mechanical Engineering from Sharif University of Technology, Tehran, Iran in 2014.
-He received his M.S. in Mechanical Engineering from the University of Washington in 2015.
-He is currently pursuing a Ph.D. in Aeronautics and Astronautics and a M.S. degree in Applied Mathematics from the University of Washington, WA, USA.
+His research interests includes game theory and variational analysis, data-driven control and networked dynamical systems.
+He is also interested in applying the developed techniques to analyze distributed systems operating in cooperative/non-cooperative environments. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Siavash Alemzadeh} (S'17) received his B.S. in Mechanical Engineering from Sharif University of Technology, Tehran, Iran in 2014.
+He received his M.S. in Mechanical Engineering in 2015 and his Ph.D. from William E. Boeing department of Aeronautics and Astronautics in 2020 from the University of Washington, Seattle, USA.
+He is currently a data and applied scientist at Microsoft.

-His research interests are data-driven control, reinforcement learning, distributed control, and networked dynamical systems and he is interested in the applications of these areas to transportation, infrastructure networks, and robotics. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Niyousha Rahimi} (S'20) received her B.S. in Mechanical Engineering from Sharif University of Technology, Tehran, Iran in 2016.
+His research interests are reinforcement learning, data-driven control of distributed systems, and networked dynamical systems and he is interested in the applications of these areas to transportation, infrastructure networks, and robotics. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Niyousha Rahimi} (S'20) received her B.S. in Mechanical Engineering from Sharif University of Technology, Tehran, Iran in 2016.
 She received her M.S. in Mechanical Engineering from the University of Washington (UW) in 2018.
 She is currently pursuing a Ph.D. in Aeronautics and Astronautics at the University of Washington, WA, USA.
 She was a recipient of Ruth C. Hertzberg Endowed Fellowship in 2018.

-Her research interests are reinforcement learning, data-driven control, distributed optimization and control.
-She is also interested in the applications of these areas to robotics and aerospace systems. \end{IEEEbiography}